MakerSpace-GYMNBB/Guides/satelliteImageGuide.md

 1. Download button

-Download the audio recording by pressing the audio button.
+Download the audio recording by pressing the download button.

 ## Decode the satellite data